About the Course

 The studio is located on a 7 acre site of artist / designer studios, nearly 500 of them.

-Some dates are 2 half hour taster session contact me for detailed course information.
+Some dates are 2 half hour taster sessions, contact me for detailed course information.

 Really great experience!
 My husband and I went along to the space last week and had the best time.
 I have never carved before, but found my self instantly involved in the process.
 Not only a great way to learn a new skill, but also to get to know new people, share stories and have a laugh!
 More than worth it!